JCT: A few years ago, I sent a mailer to socreds

 >political manipulation.

-JCT: The issuance of liquidity does not have to regulated if
+JCT: The issuance of liquidity does not have

 given a stable value-content at its source.
 You need regulatory boards